lucianoayres/chatty-ai/README.md

 - `current_assistant`: The active AI personality
 - `language_code`: Language for interactions (default: "en-US")

   - Supported: en-US, es-ES, fr-FR, de-DE, it-IT, pt-BR, ja-JP, ko-KR, zh-CN
+  - **Important**: After changing the language code, it's recommended to clear the chat history:

+    ```bash
+    # Clear history for specific assistant
+    chatty --clear <assistant_name>

+    # Or clear all histories
+    chatty --clear all
+    ```

+  - This ensures consistent language use, as previous conversations in different languages may influence the assistant's language choice

 - `model`: Ollama model to use (default: "llama2")
   - Must be installed in Ollama (use `ollama list` to see available models)
 - `common_directives`: Custom personality traits for all assistants